 The ability to move a car skillfully is not the same thing as the ability to drive safely.
 Steering the vehicle is a relatively simple skill that most people can master in a short period of time.
 Driving is a complex task requiring mastery of various performance skills.
 It requires processing and accurately evaluating risk in the driving environment, developing appropriate responses to minimize risk, and gaining experience to predict what action others may take.

-This technical assistance guide provides you with a systematic approach to guide your teen towards remaining collision-free in both low- and high-risk driving environments.
+This technical assistance guide provides you with a systematic approach to guide your teen towards remaining crash-free in both low- and high-risk driving environments.
 The suggested lessons in this guide follow a sequential learning pattern that progresses from the parking lot to neighborhoods, to light traffic, to rural highways, to expressways and then to city driving.
 Each lesson provides you with an estimated amount of time the teen will need to achieve mastery; however, because teens have different abilities and learning styles you need to spend as much time as necessary to allow your teen to master the skills before moving on to the next lesson.
-Research shows that in order for young drivers to remain collision-free, parents must model safe driving behaviors and invest in meaningful guided practice over a long period of time to turn these skills into good driving habits!
+Research shows that in order for young drivers to remain crash-free, parents must model safe driving behaviors and invest in meaningful guided practice over a long period of time to turn these skills into good driving habits!

 If neither parent has a valid driver’s license, a friend or relative can conduct the guided practice sessions.
 Because parents and guardians play such a significant role in the development of safe driving habits, parents should remain involved in the learning process as observers in the car during the guided practice sessions.
 Knowing your teen is a skilled, safety-conscious driver will give you peace of mind in the years to come.

-In addition to sharpening your driving skills, it is our hope the guided practice sessions presented in this guide will provide your teen with a solid foundation to develop safe, collision-free driving habits that will last a lifetime.
+In addition to sharpening your driving skills, it is our hope the guided practice sessions presented in this guide will provide your teen with a solid foundation to develop safe, free driving habits that will last a lifetime.